As a commonwealth country, Kenya’s legal system descends from English common law.

 Any matter valued over KES20 million is determined by the High Court.

-Foreign investments in certain sectors require clearance from governmental agencies or parent ministries before the investor can commence the proposed investment activity.
-These areas include:
+Foreign investments in certain sectors require clearance from governmental agencies or parent ministries before the investor can commence the proposed investment activity, as follows:

 Despite these restrictions, there are laws that seek to promote foreign investment in Kenya.
 The Foreign Investments Protection Act (Chapter 518) provides protection to approved foreign investments and foreign investors’ properties, and allows for the repatriation of profits.